OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-control-the-text-box-behavior-on-clicking-enter.md

  TextBox1.Height = 100
  TextBox1.WordWrap = True
  TextBox1.Text = "Type your text here.
-If EnterKeyBehavior is True,"&; _ " press Enter to start a new line.
+If EnterKeyBehavior is True," & _
+ " press Enter to start a new line.
 Otherwise, press SHIFT+ENTER."
 End Sub